PauloGomesNatixis/python-trainning/docker/exam.md

 a) The `WORKDIR` should be `/app/` or the same name as the directory
-b) The `CMD` instruction is wrong
-c) The `app.py` file is not being copied to the container
+b) The `CMD` instruction is wrong c)x The `app.py` file is not being copied to the container
 d) The `requirements.txt` file is not being copied to the container

 ---